maxrr/capstone-patientsync/README.md

 1. Start the Expo server for the mobile app with `npm run android`
     - This *should* automatically launch the app
     - If this doesn't launch the app, you can try pressing 'a', or opening it manually on the virtual device and inputting the IP address of the machine that the Expo server is hosted on
-1. The app should now stream the required resources from the Expo server and afterwards launch
+1. The app should now stream the required resources from the Expo server and afterwards load

 ## Option 2: Using a real Android Device